cbwall/Gates-Mydlarz-bleaching-recovery/README.md

 # Repeat bleaching effects on coral physiotypes
 This project examines the response of coral physiology and immunity to repeated bleaching and subsequent recovery during repeat bleaching events in 2014 and 2015 in Hawai'i.
-The coral *Montipira capitata* was collected from two reef locations within Kāne'ohe Bay, O'ahu, Hawai'i: Lilipuna Reef and Reef 14 in southern and central Kāne'ohe Bay, respectively (Wall et al. 2018, Marine Biology 165:56-71).
+The coral *Montipira capitata* was collected from two reef locations within Kāne'ohe Bay, O'ahu, Hawai'i: Lilipuna Reef and Reef 14 in southern and central Kāne'ohe Bay, respectively (reefs previously described in, Wall et al. (2018) Marine Biology 165:56-71).

 ### Folders